aminulsec/aminulsec/README.md

 - 🔒 **Cybersecurity Focus**: Specializing in penetration testing, secure coding, and vulnerability assessments.
 - 💻 **Tech Enthusiast**: Continuously learning and exploring new technologies.
-- 🐍 **Python Developer**: Leveraging Python for security tools and automation.
+- 💻 **Java Developer**: Skilled in building high-performance applications using Java.
 - 🌱 **Currently Learning**: Advanced cryptography, blockchain, and AI in cybersecurity.

 ---